jyeungtin/jyeungtin.github.io/_pages/about.md

 Hi there, my name is Justin Yeung!

 🎓 I graduated BSc Communication Science from the University of Amsterdam and I am currently a MSc Social Data Science student at the Oxford Internet Institute, University of Oxford.
+I am currently working on graph robustness of criminal networks, supervised by [Prof. Renaud Lambiotte](https://scholar.google.com/citations?user=lftXi28AAAAJ&hl=en).

 🔬 My research interest mainly lies within (the subdomains of) network science, digital humanities and communication science.